ufcg-lsd/arrebol/deploy/README.md

 #### Arrebol Properties

 Configure the arrebol.json file to tune Arrebol internals.

+Each property in this file is defined by a `key` field that identifies the property and a `value` field that defines the value of that property.
-In order to facilitate the deployment, it is only necessary to add the addresses to the **resourceAddresses** list.
+In order to facilitate the deployment, it is only necessary to add the addresses to the `resourceAddresses` list.

 File: arrebol.json
 ```json